defiprime/defiprime1/collections/_posts/2019-09-06-Synthetic.md

 This would allow validators in Proof of Stake networks to hedge their exposure to market risk of their chosen cryptoasset.
 Similar to a hash-power swap, a validator would sell a portion of their staking yield in exchange for cash.
 This would allow the validator to receive a fixed amount on their locked assets, while the buyer would gain exposure to staking income without setting up staking infrastructure.

 Staking Yield Swaps is live today on [Vest](https://vest.io/#/), which is a marketplace that allows users to purchase future staking rewards and stakers to reduce the variance of their staking rewards.
-The project implements this via “staking contracts,” which allows a user to pay X and receive rewards from staking Z tokens for duration T. X is the.
+The project implements this via “staking contracts,” which allows a user to pay X and receive rewards from staking Z tokens for duration T.

 ### Slashing Penalty Swaps